 Yes, that's pretty much true, and I'm guilty of the same thoughts and questions.
 But there are some INVALUABLE assets that come with these roles.
 And I’d like to explain by telling you how I've utilized consultants/interns/contractors in the past, both personally and professionally.

-- They don't have to stick around long-term.
+They don't have to stick around long-term.
 Sometimes you just have a short-term need, or a season that requires an additional set of hands.
 These people rally around you when you need it, and not when you don't.
-But the ROI may be significant.

-- They can provide expansion.
+They can provide expansion.
 These folks allow you to “go beyond” what you’ve already been doing.
 You can dream bigger, cast your net wider, and experience results you could not have had before at your current pace.
+But the ROI (return on investment) may be significant.
+Yes, it's important to consider the cost, but if you make more sales and donations than you would have without their help, it will be worth it!

 Where Do You Find These Magical Creatures?